leterDieu/Stellarity-mcoc/mkdocs/docs/items/materials/hallowed_ingot.md

 - Before the addition of Hallowed Ingots, Hallowed Armor used to be found directly inside Crates.

 ## History
+- **2.0b**
+    - Added a line to the description which explains its usage
+    - Fixed incorrect name color
+- **2.0a**
+    - Now generates in End Cities in place of Hallowed Armor
 - **2.0a**
     - Introduced